 Specifically, the Court stated:

-…[t]he language of Section 107A of the Act is determinative of the question whether export as sought for by Natco is permissible within the exemption of Section 107A of the Act.
+…[t]he language of Section 107A of the Act is determinative of the question of whether export, as sought for by Natco, is permissible within the exemption of Section 107A of the Act.
 The use of the expression ‘reasonably related to’ as used in Section 107A of the Act would plainly mean a reasonably nexus.
-Thus, the only question that needs to be answered is whether there is any reasonable nexus between the sale of Sorafenib by Natco to Chinese company and submission of information under the law in force in China.
+Thus, the only question that needs to be answered is whether there is any reasonable nexus between the sale of Sorafenib by Natco to a Chinese company and the submission of information under the law in force in China.
 In my view, the answer to this question is clearly in the affirmative.

 The Court also rejected Bayer’s arguments that the language of Section 107A excluded “exports” because this term was not specifically recited.
 However, the Court stated: